Extending Partial Representations of Proper and Unit Interval Graphs: Bounded Representations of Unit Interval Graphs

 \begin{proof} We construct an $\eps$-grid representation $\calR$ from $\calR'$ in two steps.
 First, we shift intervals to the left, and then we shift intervals slightly back to the right.
 For every interval $v_i$, the sizes of the left and right shifts are denoted by $\lshift(v_i)$ and $\rshift(v_i)$ respectively.
 The shifting process is shown in Figure~\ref{eps_grid_figure}.

 In the first step, we consider the $\eps'$-grid and shift all the intervals to the left to the closest grid-point (we do not shift an interval if its endpoints are already on the grid).
-Original intersections are kept by this shifting since if $x$ and $y$ are two endpoints having $x \le y$ before the left-shift, then also $x \le y$ after the left-shift.
-So if $v_iv_j \in E$ and $\ell_i\leq \ell_j\leq r_i$, then these inequalities are preserved by the shifting.
+Original intersections are kept by this shifting, since if $x$ and $y$ are two endpoints satisfying $x \le y$ before the left-shift, then $x \le y$ also holds after the left-shift.
+So if $v_iv_j \in E$ and $\ell_i\leq \ell_j\leq r_i$ before the shift, then these inequalities are preserved by the shifting.
 On the other hand, we may introduce additional intersections by shifting two non-intersecting intervals to each other.
-In this case, after the shift the intervals only touch; for an example, see vertices $v_2$ and $v_4$ in Figure~\ref{eps_grid_figure}.
+In this case, after the left-shift, the intervals only touch; for an example, see vertices $v_2$ and $v_4$ in Figure~\ref{eps_grid_figure}.

 The second step shifts the intervals to the right in the refined $\eps$-grid to remove the additional intersections created by the first step.
 The right-shift is a mapping